Molagg92/CapstonePage/CapLog.md

 `9:09` So i did not go to bed, I kept trying diffrent things and this is what ive got so far...
 This application for wht ever reason will not connect to MySQL.
 I cloned down a diffrent project and aws able to get it to connect no prpblem.
 So the issue wasnt my system.
 * I made a diffrent project, and just copy pasted all the code from here onto the proj, and it seems the new one can connect to MySqL.
 I was able to run my initial Migration, and run the migration update (altho, nothing happend.
 I didnt populate a new schema or nothing. might be a problem moving forward.)

+`9:16` bor I dont know how I did this, but he splash page is working. and its connecting to MySQL.
+Its working bro.